José Dominguez: Tottenham Hotspur

 Tottenham Hotspur, coached by Gerry Francis, returned Dominguez to England in August 1997, for £1.6 million.
 He made his debut in the Premier League against Derby County at the end of that month, winning a penalty after coming on as a second-half substitute; however, despite being at White Hart Lane for over three years, his appearances were limited: he started regularly under Francis, but came more regularly off the bench during Christian Gross's tenure as manager.

 Dominguez won the 1998–99 League Cup with Spurs as an unused substitute in the final, but fell out of favour during the following season under George Graham, who demoted him to the reserves.
 He only played two league matches for the first team, both as substitute.

 Later career

 Dominguez signed for 1.
 FC Kaiserslautern in November 2000, for £250,000.
-He scored in only his second Bundesliga game, a 4–2 loss at Bayer 04 Leverkusen, but his performances were also erratic, mainly due to coaching changes and personal problems; in his last season he scored one goal in 26 matches, but the team finished just one place above relegation due to financial irregularities.
+He scored in only his second Bundesliga game, a 4–2 loss at Bayer Leverkusen, but his performances were also erratic, mainly due to coaching changes and personal problems; in his last season he scored one goal in 26 matches, but the team finished just one place above relegation due to financial irregularities.

-After a brief spell in Qatar with Al Ahli SC, Dominguez moved in 2005 to Brazil's CR Vasco da Gama.
+After a brief spell in Qatar with Al Ahli, Dominguez moved in 2005 to Brazil's Vasco da Gama.
 After only three starts in 11 competitive appearances, he was not offered a new contract and left, retiring aged 31.